 Reuniting with my mom was the happiest moment of my entire life.
 I couldn’t stop crying.
 But my Mom was confused.
 “Are you sure you’re my daughter?
 You’re so short!”
 My aunt had told her that I had grown so tall.

 It’s taken me years to start healing from a lifetime of trauma.
 As I was preparing to give this speech, my mom showed me her diary.
 On August 26, 2006, my Mom sold herself as a wife to a Chinese man and then she ran away to South Korea, so she could work and save money to rescue me.
 I hope North Korean children waiting for their moms can hear this.
 They need to know that they’re in their mother’s hearts forever and they will do anything they can to save them from this horrible regime.
-I tell her all the time, “Thank you so much, Mom.
+I tell my mom all the time, “Thank you so much, Mom.
 You are so brave!”
-And she tells me, “No, Songmi, you’re brave!
+And my mom tells me, “No, Songmi, you are so brave!
 I’m so proud of you.”